With one month remaining until the workshop, we are pleased to share the latest information.

 Participants:

-- Including the continuing supported students in the “Tokyo Tech Advanced Human Resource Development Fellowship for Doctoral Students” and “Cross the border!
+- Continuing supported students in the “Tokyo Tech Advanced Human Resource Development Fellowship for Doctoral Students” and “Cross the border!
 Pioneering doctoral research project.”

-- Including newly supported students who were selected in Fall FY 2025.
+- Newly supported students who were selected in Fall FY 2025.

 Date and time: